GenerativeAIAffiliates/AskAboutSymptomsGPT/README.md

 ## Training

 In order to train the model, you can run the training.ipynb notebook locally or remotely via a cloud service like Google Colab Pro.
 The training process requires a GPU, and if you don't have one then the most accessible option i found was using Google Colab [Pro](https://colab.research.google.com/signup) which costs $10/month.
-The total training time for DoctorGPT including supervised fine-tuning of the initial LLama model on custom medical data, as well as further improving it via Reinforcement Learning from Constitional AI Feedback took 24 hours on a paid instance of Google Colab.
+The total training time for Ask About Symptoms GPT including supervised fine-tuning of the initial LLama model on custom medical data, as well as further improving it via Reinforcement Learning from Constitional AI Feedback took 24 hours on a paid instance of Google Colab.
 If you're interested in learning more about how this process works, details are in the training.ipynb notebook.

 #### Cloud Training